privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### Require Biometrics and Hide Apps

-iOS 18 introduced the ability to lock most apps behind Touch ID/Face ID or your passcode, which can be useful for protecting sensitive content in apps which do not provide the option themselves.
+iOS offers the ability to lock most apps behind Touch ID/Face ID or your passcode, which can be useful for protecting sensitive content in apps which do not provide the option themselves.
 This can be done by long tapping on an app and selecting **Require Touch ID/Face ID**.
 Apps locked in this way require biometric authentication whenever opening it or accessing its contents in other apps.
 Also, notification previews for locked apps will not be shown.

 In addition to locking apps behind biometrics, you can also hide apps so that they don't appear on the Home Screen, App Library, the app list in **Settings**, etc. While hiding apps may be useful in situations where you have to hand your unlocked phone to someone else, the concealment provided by the feature is not absolute, as a hidden app is still visible in some places such as the battery usage list.
 Moreover, one notable tradeoff of hiding an app is that you will not receive any of its notifications.